weaveworks/weave/README.md

 simply launch them with a variation on that 2nd line.

-The IP addresses and netmasks can be anything you like which doesn't conflict with any IP ranges of 'external' services your containers need to connect to.
+The IP addresses and netmasks can be anything you like which doesn't conflict with any IP ranges of 'external' services the hosts or your containers need to connect to.
 The same IP range must be used everywhere, and the individual IP addresses must, of course, be unique.

 We repeat similar steps on $HOST2...